 Identically black kevlar vests don’t make for the most compelling loot, but tying DPS to Clancy-style tactics works better than you’d think – rewarding suppression, flanking, and good use of cover with more favourable numbers.

 Maybe it’s too much to ask that Io Interactive get everything right at once.
-They managed to confuse us all about just what the latest Hitman is with talk of episodes and staggered development.
+They managed to confuse us all when describing the latest Hitmanwith talk of episodes and staggered development.
 But, at the same time, the studio hit on the same inspired design principles that carried Blood Money, oft-remembered as Agent 47’s finest outing.

 Rise of the Tomb Raider